 Sometimes I succeed, sometimes I don’t.

-Home; nights sitting next to three good friends and looking out to sea.
+Well there it was: home, nights sitting next to three good friends and looking out to sea.

 I wondered about Alby and Casey.

 They must have had.
 They looked so healthy.

 I’d seen plenty of stray casts elsewhere in Greece, feeding from the rubbish bins.
 They looked pretty scrawny.
 Undernourished.
 It was hard to look at them actually.
 It was like mistreatment of animals except for the fact that if it wasn’t for the rubbish bins, those scrawny cats wouldn’t have existed.

 Not Alby and Casey.
 It was easy to look at them.
 They were two fine looking cats.

 Still, if someone owned these cats, then he or she didn’t seem to spend much time with them.

 Sometimes we saw Alby and Casey during the day, lounging around under a tree or sitting on top of the low stone wall in front of the hotel.